live-clones/gmsh/README.txt

     make
     make install

-  and static and dynamic non-graphical release libraries in a "lib" subdirectory with
+  and minimal static and dynamic libraries in a "lib" subdirectory with

     cd lib
-    cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_FLTK=0 -DENABLE_OCC=0 ..
+    cmake -DDEFAULT=0 -DENABLE_BUILD_LIB=1 -DENABLE_BUILD_SHARED=1 ..
     make lib
     make shared
     make install/fast

+  (Note that "make install/fast" allows you to install only the targets that you just built--i.e. "lib" and "shared", and will not trigger the recompilation of the default target "gmsh".)

 * To see a detailed compilation log use